 After the -a parameter enter a location code, for example -aCIRC.
 Then for all incoming MFHDs, the location code listed will be used in the MFHDs 852 field, subfield b.
 The location codes are defined in the Locations section of System Administration.
-The code used must match the code in System Administration exactly, that is it is case sensitive.
-Therefore in the example, if you use -aCIRC, then the MFHDs will have the location CIRC.
+The location code must match the code in System Administration exactly (it is case sensitive).
+Therefore, if you use -aCIRC, as an example, the MFHDs will have the location CIRC.

-If used in conjuction with the -m parameter it will act as a match point, and then add a new MFHD with the location specified.
+If used in conjuction with the -m parameter, it will act as a match point, and add a new MFHD with the location specified.